English cricket team in Australia in 1946–47: Rivalry with Bradman

 It was Hammond's misfortune to live in the same age as Don Bradman, the greatest batsmen of them all.
 Bradman made 974 runs (139.14) in 1930 and thereafter when Hammond made a century Bradman would make a double century, if Hammond struck 200, Bradman would make 300.
 When England amassed 903/7 at the Oval in 1938 Hammond waited until he had medical assurance that Bradman was unfit to bat before declaring and England won by an innings and 579 runs.
 Bradman never forgot this – or Bodyline – and when Hammond arrived to play a sporting tour to re-establish cricket after the war he was angered by the Australian captain's determination to win.
 In the First Test, The English team believed Bradman to have been caught by Jack Ikin off Bill Voce when 28; Bradman believed the ball had bounced straight after hitting the bat (a 'bump ball') and refused to walk.
 The umpires concurred that Bradman was not out, after which Hammond glared at him and said tensely, "That's a fine way to start a Test series."
 Bradman went on to make a match-winning 187 and did the same in the Second Test when Ikin caught him off Alec Bedser at 22, Bradman refused to budge and made 234.
 Hammond thought this was gamesmanship and refused to talk to Bradman for the rest of the tour except to call the toss.
-Nevertheless, Hammond refused to be drawn into a public war, he did not make official complaints or even reveal to the press his concerns about umpiries, poor wickets, heavy rollers and aggressive fast bowling.
+Nevertheless, Hammond refused to be drawn into a public war, he did not make official complaints or even reveal to the press his concerns about umpires, poor wickets, heavy rollers and aggressive fast bowling.
 "He displayed tact and diplomacy in the interests of cricket, and wherever they went his colleagues were welcomed and liked."